 To limit employee internet use you can blacklist websites using a web filter.
 CurrentWare’s web filter BrowseControl can be used to limit employee internet access with unique configurations for each user, device, and department.

-You can also use internet monitoring software to track websites visited by employees.
+You can also use internet monitoring software to track websites visited by remote and in-office employees.
 By monitoring internet use you can see if employees are abusing their internet access privileges by visiting unsafe, inappropriate, or unproductive websites.

 An internet policy is a critical administrative safeguard for ensuring that employees use the company’s internet in a way that is productive, safe, and appropriate.
 To help scale the enforcement of your policy you can monitor employee internet use by deploying employee monitoring software such as CurrentWare’s BrowseReporter.